cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/how-to/build-event-app/create-a-profile.md

 The very first step in building any web3 application is to allow the user to connect to the app using its wallet, in this case the MetaMask wallet.

-Whether the user wants to create a profile or subscribe and so on, you need to make sure that user first connects to the application and you can use a library like [Ethers.js](https://docs.ethers.io/v5/) for that.
+Whether the user wants to create a profile or collect and so on, you need to make sure that user first connects to the application and you can use a library like [Ethers.js](https://docs.ethers.io/v5/) for that.

 As best practice, it would be helpful to consider implementing a check function to verify if the user is connected to the correct network every time the user uses its wallet.